 - After the House and Senate have passed their bills (or taken up the other side’s version) and added amendments, either versions bounce back and forth until both chambers have passed identical bills, or a conference committee is appointed to settle the differences.

-- When the conference committee has resolved all differences and those differences have been debated and approved by both chambers (conference reports are not amendable), the NDAA is sent to the president to sign or veto.
+- When the conference committee has resolved all differences and produced a combined bill that can be debated and approved by both chambers, the NDAA is sent to the president to sign or veto.

 Along this path, there are lots of opportunities to get sidetracked or slow down the process.

 Getting the NDAA to the president’s desk takes a while.
 Typically, the president’s budget request is released in February, although it’s often delayed—this year it came out in March.
 Subcommittee hearings take place in the early spring, markup and debate happen through the summer, and the conference committee begins reconciling the House and Senate versions in the fall.
 The goal is usually to get the NDAA done by the beginning of the fiscal year on October 1.